 Dietitians of Canada

 The glycemic index (GI) rates foods according to how quickly or slowly the sugar goes into the blood after eating a food.
 It can be a useful tool to explain variations in blood sugars.
-The Canadian Diabetes Association has a tool to describe this concept that can be accessed if you Click Here.
+Diabetes Canada has a tool to describe this concept that can be accessed if you Click Here.